jplee2/ds_module_4_pandas/README.md

 # ds_module_4_pandas
-Using Pandas and Jupyter Notebook, analyzed the data of this school district.
+Using Pandas and Jupyter Notebook, I combined and produced different data frames to analyze the performance of a school district.